ezrantn/goseed/README.md

 ## Usage

-See the `examples/` directory for implementation examples.
+See the `examples/` directory for implementation examples based on your choice of database.

+goseed currently supports seeding for the following databases:

+- PostgreSQL
+- MySQL

 For the `faker` struct tag, refer to their documentation [here](https://github.com/go-faker/faker/blob/main/example_with_tags_test.go).